Skip to content

 • Highlight color and opacity — the default color for new highlights

-• Text styling — font, size, bold/italic/underline for text notes
+• Text styling — font, size, bold/italic/underline, and text color for text notes

-• Cue styling — moment color, cue text appearance, connector position (for cue layers)
+• Cue styling — moment color, moment style (highlight or line), cue text appearance, connector position, and default cue side (for cue layers)

 Cue layers

 Any layer can be marked as a cue layer in its settings.
-When enabled, cues on that layer appear in the cue list panel, making it easy to track cues across the script.
+When enabled:

 Permissions